 Sometimes receiving an ADHD diagnosis can bring a sigh of relief.
 You might gain a deeper understanding or level of acceptance around why you are the way you are.
 Sometimes a diagnosis can also feel isolating or even overwhelming.
 It is important to look at what is under the ADHD diagnosis.
 How do we benefit from having this diagnosis?
 How do we not?
 Are there ways we can accept these parts of ourselves even if society may deem these as suboptimal?
 Together, we can take a look at how you see the world and learn how to better navigate it.
 Interested in learning more or working together?
-Here are some common symptoms of ADHD that our clinician, Kathleen Wonacott, LCSW, can help you with:
+Here are some common symptoms of ADHD that our clinicians can help you with:

 • Difficulty staying organized and on top of tasks